Pappu-Meghana-Sharma/Music-Recommender-System/README.md

 - Built a complete product from dataset to deployment

 Now I actually understand the entire pipeline: **dataset → recommender → API integration → UI → deployment**.

-And honestly?
-The failed experiments taught me more than the parts that worked on the first try.

 ---